RossBrunton/DuskWolf/README.md

 It is mainly designed for RPGs and platformers, but it should work for pretty much any 2D game in theory.

+THIS DOES NOT RUN ON ANY VERSION OF IE. I hope you understand.

 ## Installing and Running ##
 Clone the repo to somewhere:
 > git clone https://github.com/RossBrunton/DuskWolf.git DuskWolf